team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 2. We define a `main` function to use async/await.

-3. We set the `inputPath` to the location of the image you want to process.

-4. We set the `outputPath` where the processed image will be saved.

-5. We specify the `targetColor` as '#FFFFFF' (white) in this example, but you can change it to any color you want to remove.

-6. We set a `colorThreshold` value.
-Adjust this as needed - a higher value will remove colors that are close to but not exactly matching the target color.
+3. Inside `main`, we set up the parameters:
+   - `inputPath`: The path to your input image file.
+   - `outputPath`: The path where you want to save the processed image.
+   - `targetColor`: The background color you want to remove (in this case, white).
+   - `colorThreshold`: A value to adjust the sensitivity of color matching.

-7. We call the `removeBackgroundColor` function with these parameters.
+4. We call the `removeBackgroundColor` function with these parameters.

+5. If successful, it logs a success message; otherwise, it catches and logs any errors.

-8. Finally, we run the `main` function.
+6. Finally, we call the `main` function to execute the code.

-Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with actual file paths on your system.
-Also, ensure that the `removeBackgroundColor` function is in the same file or properly imported if it's in a separate module.
+Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with your actual file paths.
+Also, adjust the `targetColor` and `colorThreshold` as needed for your specific image.

+This code assumes that the `removeBackgroundColor` function is in the same file or properly imported.
+If it's in a separate file, you'll need to import it at the top of your script.

 # encodeImage index.js
 ## Imported Code Object